 Yes, the traditional ranch dressing is made with milk, or buttermilk, or even yogurt.
 However, for this recipe, we’re using plant-based milk.
 It’s an easy switch to make.
 In the directions below I suggest using plain plant-based milk because vanilla flavored milk might not work as well.

 However, truth be told, I have made this vegan ranch dressing using vanilla flavored plantbased milk.
 Guess what?
 It still tasted great!

 How to Make Vegan Ranch Dressing

-I like to use fresh herbs when making my vegan ranch dressing recipes.
+I like to use fresh herbs when making my homemade vegan ranch dressing recipes.
 Not only do I love the flavors they provide, but they also add a pop of color in the finished dressing.
 We eat with our eyes so that color adds a lot!